a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

     Here is a visual comparison between basic embeddings and model-distilled ones, after UMAP projection with Euclidean metric.

-    Both embedding models allow some clusters to emerge (e.g. the LLM "island"), but only the latter seems to guarantee a better separation between all the labelled categories.
+    Both embedding models allow some clusters to emerge (e.g. the LLM "island"), but only the latter seems to guarantee a better separation between all the labelled categories, see for example the separation between "Python" and "Data Science" in the two scenarios.

     /// html | div[style='float: left; width: 50%;']
     <figure markdown="span">